Kleinendorst/kleinendorst.github.io/_posts/2017-09-25-actor-model-supervision.md

 To summarize: thrown errors can be handled at the current level or be escalated to handle higher in the call stack.

-Now the problem with this approach in the actor system is named in the last sentence: *“escalated to handle higher in the call stack.”*.
+Now the problem with this approach in the actor system is named in the last sentence: *“escalated to handle higher in the call stack”*.
 Tasks that are delegated to an actor are requested in a fire and forget fashion.
-The actor that receives the message doesn’t run in the same thread and has it’s owners call stack.
-When something nasty happens in this call stack, there is no way to escalate this error to it’s callee.
+The actor that receives the message doesn’t run in the same thread and has its own call stack.
+When something nasty happens in this call stack, there is no way to escalate this error to its caller.

 ## Supervision
 In actor systems, try/catch blocks are rarely written and considered bad practice in most cases.
-The prefered method is to fail the actor entirely and let its parent decide what to do next.
+The preferred method is to fail the actor entirely and let its parent decide what to do next.
 Each actor defines a so called “supervision strategy” which is configuration that tells the actor how to handle failing children.
 Let’s look how this is configured:

 {% highlight java %}
 @Override